A Brand Story is a first-hand, real or perceived, experience of the core brand promise in its entirety.

 Comment with your thoughts, and feel free to share if you think it added value!

-ROHIT BANOTA, FOUNDER of STORYSAVES, has created, transformed and grown dozens of health food and beauty CPG companies brands across North America using proprietary Brand Story and Brand Diffussion processes.
+ROHIT BANOTA, FOUNDER of STORYSAVES, has created, transformed and grown dozens of health and beauty CPG companies brands across North America using proprietary Brand Story and Brand Tribe processes.

-He has over 15 years of marketing and business experience growing consumer packaged brands including startups and MNCs like P&G and AB InBev.
+He has over 15 years of marketing and business experience growing consumer packaged brands including startups and MNCs like P&G Beauty and Grooming and AB InBev.